zkcofficial/zkcofficial.github.io/ei/eogle/familytree/pw'wma/ee/ee'e1.md

 <i>Image not available</I>
 <br>
-(Em'w'omwa Ee'e'Aae is his title, meaning King Ee'e of Aae in the Seae tradition)
+(Em'w'omwa Ee'e'Aae is his title, meaning King Ee'e of Aae in the Seae tradition)<br>
+His name translates to "Ee the second".

 <hr>